Thomasevano/eminem_quotes/README.md

 ```
 $ npm start
-#execute the app in local in environment and live view
+#execute the app in local environment and see the live preview
 ```
 ## Authors